Forest Maniac: Arrest of Dmitry Voroshilov

 Most of his acquaintances and friends characterized Voroshilov extremely negatively, and some even accused him of being a misogynist due to his attitude towards female staff at the penal colony.
 Reportedly, this stemmed from his short-lived romance with a woman named Marina, who left the area sometime in 1994.
 As a result, Voroshilov had to be disciplined repeatedly and was even sent to a psychiatric hospital, but was found to be sane and allowed to return on duty.
-On the other hand, however, one of his neighbors refused to believe that he was capable of such things and claimed that Voroshilov would never hurt a fly.
+On the other hand, however, one of his neighbours refused to believe that he was capable of such things and claimed that Voroshilov would never hurt a fly.

 At the end of 1997, Voroshilov took a polygraph test, and while the results were inconclusive, it showed a high probability that he might be involved with the murders.
 While inspecting Voroshilov's home, investigators were unable to find any of the weapons the surviving victims claimed their assailant had used.
 They were also unable to prove that he had ever been seen with anyone who had similar weapons or could have possibly sold one to him.
 One piece of circumstantial evidence was the camouflage jacket found in Korotkov's car, which his relatives claimed did not belong to him - this inclined the investigators to believe that it was left in the trunk by the killer.
 Said jacket was subjected to more than two dozen forensic examinations, only six of which were included in the indictment - the ones that indicated it belonged to Voroshilov.
-Examinations on the blood group were also inconclusive, as blood stains found on the jacket corresponded to three different blood groups and that it belonged both to Korotkov and Voroshilov, who shared the same blood group.
+Examinations on the blood group were also inconclusive, as blood stains found on the jacket corresponded to three different blood groups and it belonged both to Korotkov and Voroshilov, who shared the same blood group.
 No other forensic evidence could conclusively provide any evidence of Voroshilov's guilt, and Voroshilov himself denied that the jacket belonged to him.